 We have shown you some advanced search operators using Windows Search before and even how to change which files are indexed and how to rebuild your search index.
-But what about searching for text inside of .html, .php, .js, and other text based web and scripting files.
-Windows search also allows you to include other file extensions with a few simple clicks.
+But what about searching for text inside of .html, .php, .js, and other text-based web and scripting files?
+Windows search allows you to include other file extensions in its index with a few simple clicks.

-If you’d like to always search within file contents for a specific folder, navigate to the folder you want search contents for and click organize then folder and search options.
+If you’d like to always search within file contents for a specific folder, navigate to that folder in File Explorer and open the “Folder and Search Options.”

 On the “Search” tab, select the “Always search file names and contents” option.

 After the index rebuilds, searches in that folder will automatically include file contents.

 - › Why Notepad Is Still Awesome for Taking Notes

 - › How to Search for Text in Word